As U.S. outlines draft Taliban deal, Pentagon chief provides few details

 The future of U.S. forces in Afghanistan is likely to be a topic of discussion during Esper’s brief trip, which will include stops in London and Paris.

-Privately, U.S. officials have told Reuters there is concern any deal could easily be violated by the Taliban, which they do not trust.
+Privately, U.S. officials have told Reuters there is concern any deal could easily be violated by the Taliban.

 “The best way forward is through a political agreement through all sides and to get on that type of trajectory, because right now we’ve been in 18 years of conflict and if we stay on this continued path it doesn’t look like it’s ending anytime soon,” Esper said when asked what his message to his European counterparts would be on Afghanistan.